Skip to Content

 Interstate Trucking Regulations

 When a trucking company or driver fails to comply with the regulations governing the industry, it can significantly impact accident cases.
-Our semi-truck accident lawyers will carefully review the details of the accident to identify any violations and demonstrate how they contributed to the occurrence of the accident and the resulting damages.
+Our Texas truck accident lawyers will carefully review the details of the accident to identify any violations and demonstrate how they contributed to the occurrence of the accident and the resulting damages.

 For example, if a truck driver exceeded the maximum allowable hours of service without taking the required rest breaks, it could be a violation of federal regulations.
 This violation may have contributed to driver fatigue, impairing their ability to safely operate the vehicle and increasing the likelihood of an accident.
 By establishing these violations, we can strengthen your case and help you pursue the compensation you deserve.